iliaglazkov/drf_openapi/README.rst

 - Can be dropped into any existing DRF project without any code change necessary.
 - Provide clear disctinction between request schema and response schema.
-- Provide a versioning mechanism for each schema.
+- If desired, provide a versioning mechanism for each schema.
 Support defining schema by version range syntax, e.g. :code:`>1.0, <=2.0`
 - Support multiple response codes, not just :code:`200`
 - All this information should be bound to view methods, not view classes.